 As well as varying in length, criminal investigations for homicide, kidnapping, issuing a bad check in Philadelphia, or other crime can vary in the way they are conducted, depending on the underlying crime, the evidence available, and other factors.
 Typical components of an investigation include interviewing witnesses and potential “persons of interest,” who may later evolve into suspects, collecting evidence including fingerprints and DNA evidence where applicable, and “casing” the surrounding area by asking local residents if they saw anything suspicious at or around the time the crime occurred.

 If officers seek to interview you, even if they tell you that you are not a suspect, this does not mean that you cannot become one later.
-You should never agree to be interviewed unless you have an experienced criminal defense lawyer like those at The Law Offices of Lloyd Long by your side.
+You should never agree to be interviewed unless you have an experienced criminal defense lawyer like those at The Liberty Law Team by your side.
 Even if you know that you have nothing to hide, the officers can twist your words and use them against you later.
 You should exercise your right to remain silent, which exists before and after an arrest, until a lawyer can be present to advise you as to what questions to answer and which to decline to answer.

 The officers may also try to search your home, person, or vehicle.
 In most cases, a search warrant will be required for them to do so.
 You should never consent to a warrantless search.
-If the officers show up with a warrant, you should reach out to an experienced criminal defense attorney like those at The Law Offices of Lloyd Long.
+If the officers show up with a warrant, you should reach out to an experienced criminal defense attorney like those at The Liberty Law Team.
 We will examine the warrant to make sure it is valid and that the officers do not exceed its scope.
 For example, if the warrant is for a large gun, the officers cannot search in a small box where the gun would not fit.
 If the warrant was defective or not carried out correctly, we can file a motion in court to suppress any evidence gained as a result of the illegal search and seizure.

 What Are My Rights If I Am Arrested after a Philadelphia Criminal Investigation?